Sustainable investment labels and anti-greenwashing

 Some funds may not include a label but may still make sustainability claims, such as including ‘green’ or ‘low carbon’ in the name of the fund.
 This could be because:

-• the provider has chosen not to feature a label
+• the provider has decided not to have a label

-• the fund doesn’t meet the criteria to feature a label
+• the fund doesn’t meet the criteria to have a label

 Where this is the case, you’ll still have access to clear and simple information about what the fund is investing in.
 You’ll also see a statement explaining why it doesn’t have a label.